forkimenjeckayang/Documentations/README.md

 # Documentations
 Here we have as series of Documentations cutting across many topics.
-Each will be self explanatory form the file name.
+Each will be self explanatory from the file name.